DyFormer: A Scalable Dynamic Graph Transformer with Provable Benefits on Generalization Ability: Node classification results

-\textbf{The effectiveness of spatial-temporal encoding.}~ In Table~\ref{table:compare_positional_encoding}, we validate the effectiveness of spatial-temporal encoding by independently removing the temporal edge coding and spatial distance encoding.

-\textbf{The effect of the number of layers.}~ In Table~\ref{table:number_of_layers}, we compare the Micro-AUC score and Macro-AUC score of \DGT with a different number of layers on the UCI, Yelp, and ML-10M datasets.

-\subsection{Node classification results}
+\section{Node classification results}

-In this section, we show that although \DGT is orginally designed for the link prediction task, the learned representation of \DGT can be also applied to binary node classification.
-We evaluate \DGT on Wikipedia and Reddit dataset, where dataset statistic is summarized in Table~\ref{table:dataset_stat}.
+In this section, we show that although \our is orginally designed for the link prediction task, the learned representation of \our can be also applied to binary node classification.
+We evaluate \our on SNAP-Wikipedia and SNAP-Reddit dataset~\cite{snapnets}, where dataset statistic is summarized in Table~\ref{table:dataset_stat}.
 The snapshot is created in a similar manner as the link prediction task.
-As shown in Table~\ref{table:node_cls} and Figure~\ref{fig:node_cls}, \DGT performs around $0.7\%$ better than all baselines on the Wikipedia dataset and around $0.7\%$ better than \textsc{EvolveGCN} on Reddit dataset.
-However, the results \DGT on the Reddit dataset is slightly lower than \textsc{DySAT}.
-This is potentially due to \DGT is less in favor of a dense graph, e.g., Reddit dataset, with very dense graph structure information encoded by spatial-temporal encodings.
+As shown in Table~\ref{table:node_cls} and Figure~\ref{fig:node_cls}, \our performs around $0.7\%$ better than all baselines on the SNAP-Wikipedia dataset and around $0.7\%$ better than \textsc{EvolveGCN} on SNAP-Reddit dataset.
+However, the results \our on the SNAP-Reddit dataset\footnote{The Reddit dataset are collected and released by SNAP at Stanford University.
+Please refer to~\url{http://snap.stanford.edu/jodie/} for details.} is slightly lower than \textsc{DySAT}.
+This is potentially due to \our is less in favor of a dense graph, e.g., SNAP-Reddit dataset, with very dense graph structure information encoded by spatial-temporal encodings.